skinsift/machine-learning/README.md

 ![image](https://github.com/user-attachments/assets/996859bd-516e-45e4-9f50-950aaa882f57)

 <p align="justify">
 After the last epoch, the training accuracy was 92.26%, and the validation accuracy was 84.57%.
 Meanwhile, the test accuracy reached 93.03%.
-Although the accuracy is quite high, the graph indicates that the model's performance may be suboptimal, which could be attributed to the relatively small dataset size.
-Based on the F1-score, we achieved an accuracy of 87%.
-While it may not be exceedingly high (above 90%), we are satisfied with the model as it performs well in predicting skin types on actual images that users might input.
+Although the accuracy is quite high, the graph indicates that the model's performance may be suboptimal.
+Based on the F1 score, we achieved an accuracy of 87%.
+While it may not be exceedingly high (above 90%), we are still satisfied with the model as it performs well in predicting skin types on actual images that users might input.
 The model is saved in two formats: .h5 and .tflite, and we decided to use .tflite.
 We have tested both formats and found that using .tflite can be significantly faster.
 Additionally, .tflite is well-suited for platforms like mobile devices.</p>
 </p>

 ## Scraping